-With its crystal blue waters, pleasant climate, endless fields of lavender all contained within a medieval setting, it is easy to see why Conde Nast Traveler Magazine named Hvar one of the ten most beautiful islands in the world.
+Europe’s sunniest island, Hvar is truly charming.
+That’s why Conde Nast Traveler Magazine named Hvar one of the ten most beautiful islands in the world.

 Hvar perfectly blends a lively bar and nightlife scene with peaceful little villages and quiet beaches for swimming and relaxing.
 On Europe’s sunniest island you can easily be entertained, or escape to relax in mere minutes.
 You can yacht-watch in Hvar’s harbor, often filled with glamorous boats of the rich & famous, or head inland to see a whole new side to the island.
 Our Hvar Off-Road Tour takes you to visit vineyards and meet friendly locals.

-Korcula undoubtedly holds a privileged position among the Croatian islands.
-Here are more legends, tales and monuments than anywhere else.
+Korcula holds a privileged position among the Croatian islands.
+There are more legends, tales and monuments here than anywhere else.

 Dubrovnik’s little sister, Korcula is one of the best preserved medieval towns in all the Mediterranean.
 But Korcula is so much more than a quaint city center; the island itself is one of the greenest in the Adriatic.
 Exploring its coast, you’ll find a variety of pebble, rock and even sandy beaches to enjoy.